christophe0606/audiomark/README.md

 systems, and even cars that respond to voice commands.

-This version is a **modified** version using the CMSIS-Stream technology. is not an EEMBC benchmark anymore and **the AudioMark™ trademark must not be used to identify this version**.
+This version is a **modified** version using the CMSIS-Stream technology.
+It is not an EEMBC benchmark anymore and **the AudioMark™ trademark must not be used to identify this version**.

 It is a proof of concept demonstrating how the benchmark could have been